Umbrella Movement: Logistics

-Time magazine described the organised chaos of the protest sites as "classical political anarchism: a self-organizing community that has no leader."
+Time magazine described the organised chaos of the protest sites as "classical political anarchism: a self-organizing community that has no leader".
 Teams of volunteers working in shifts dealt with garbage collection and recycling, security and medical care.
 Well-stocked supply stations dispensed water and other basic necessities such as toilet paper, saline solution, instant coffee and cereal bars free of charge.
 The medical team in Admiralty consisted of more than 200 volunteers across four stations.
 Wooden steps were built to allow people to cross over the central divide of the eight-lane carriageway in Admiralty.
 A study area was created, complete with desk lamps and Wi-Fi; mobile phone charging stations were powered by electricity generators and wind turbines.

 Security

-Security as an issue was anticipated by OCLP, and a team of 50 marshals was put in place to secure the sites, although this was not universally welcomed.
-The head of the team is a professional life-guard and unionist.
-However, the fragmented leadership of the movement means that is complicated by some groups, which challenge the leadership of OCLP, also refuse to submit to the marshals' authority, for example, their removal of some barricades was challenged.
+Security as an issue was anticipated by OCLP, and a team of 50 marshals were put in place to secure the sites, although this was not universally welcomed.
+The head of the team was a professional life-guard and unionist.
+However, the fragmented leadership of the movement was complicated by some groups, which challenge the leadership of OCLP, also refuse to submit to the marshals' authority, for example, their removal of some barricades was challenged.